forestryio/forestry.io/hugo/content/blog/empower-content-creators-with-a-modular-content-strategy.md

 ## Using Sawmill

 [Sawmill](https://dwalkr.github.io/sawmill/) includes a handful of components for building dynamic landing pages, and is packaged with Forestry configuration files so your front matter templates are already configured.
-When creating a new page in Forestry, select the **Page** front matter template to use this layout builder.
+Select the **Page** front matter template when creating a page in Forestry in order to use this layout builder.

 ### Forestry Blocks

 Forestry has a type of front matter field designed for the express purpose of creating modular content sections like this.
 We call it **Blocks.**

-A **Blocks** field contains a list of reorderable front matter templates.
-These front matter templates define the fields used by each type of block.
-When creating a page that has one of these **Blocks** fields, you can create any number of blocks in any combination.

-### Suggest More Blocks
+When defining a **Blocks** field, you can assign it one or more **front matter partial** templates that can be used as blocks in that section.
+Front matter partials are just regular front matter templates that have the **is partial** option selected.

+[Check out the docs](/) for more information on how to use Blocks.

+## Improving Sawmill

 Sawmill is ready for use but, at the time of writing, its features are limited.
 Adding new components is easy, so [post an issue](https://github.com/dwalkr/sawmill/issues) or [submit a PR](https://github.com/dwalkr/sawmill/pulls) with your suggestions!

-### Get Started With Sawmill
+## Get Started With Sawmill

-Sawmill is available as a [theme](https://github.com/dwalkr/sawmill) if you want to add it to an existing Hugo site, or as a [starter site](https://github.com/dwalkr/sawmill-starter) if you want to get up and running quickly.
+Sawmill is available as a [theme](https://github.com/dwalkr/sawmill) if you want to try it with an existing Hugo site, or as a [starter site](https://github.com/dwalkr/sawmill-starter) if you want to get up and running quickly.